Looking for the perfect chocolatey teatime snack? This moist Chocolate Chip Loaf Cake is easy to whip up and hits the spot every time.

 Conserve Some Chocolate Chips

-To avoid all of your chocolate chips sinking to the bottom, make sure to use mini chocolate chips (they’re less dense and won’t as easily sink!).
-It’s also best to pre-heat your oven before transferring your batter to your prepared loaf pan.
+If your chocolate chips are denser than your cake batter, they will sink.
+To avoid all of your chocolate chips sinking to the bottom, it’s best to use mini chocolate chips (they’re less dense and won’t sink as easily!).

 Storing Your Chocolate Chip Loaf Cake